nTafirei/Agent-Orchestrator-Public/README.md

 <br/>
 Java 17
 <br/>
-HSQLDB, MySQL or PostGreSQL (I use MYSQL 8 and PostGreSQL 17, but HSQLDB is used for quick demos)
+HSQLDB, MYSQL or PostGreSQL (I use MYSQL 8 and PostGreSQL 17, but HSQLDB is used for quick demos)
 <br/>
 Here are the maven coordinates<br/><br/>